Last update: December 3rd, 2022 at 01:08 pm

 For the Peak of Christmas Vancouver, Grouse Mountain is transformed into the North Pole, including the SOS Gingerbread Village, Santa’s workshop, elf craft station, ice skating rink, sleigh rides, magical light walk in the trees, a sliding centre and more.

-Check website for special events schedule including Breakfast with Santa.
+Check website for additional events including Breakfast with Santa.

-6. Canyon Lights – Capilano Suspension Bridge Christmas
+6. The Canyon Lights at The Capilano Suspension Bridge

-Transformed for the festive season and decorated in thousands of lights are the suspension bridge, the Treetops Adventure, the Cliffwalk, the rainforest and the canyon.
-Go on a Snowy Owl Prowl, decorate gingerbread cookies and make your own Christmas card in the Winter Pavilion, and sing-along with the holiday band.
+If you a looking for somewhere special to enjoy Christmas lights in vancouver, the Capilano Suspension Bridge is a great holiday choice.
+Transformed for the festive season and decorated in thousands of twinkling lights are the suspension bridge, the Treetops Adventure, the Cliffwalk, the rainforest and the canyon.
+Go on a Snowy Owl Prowl scavenger hunt, enjoy the festive tunes and enter to win a fabulous Canadians Rockies Vacation.

 Important Note: Strollers are not permitted on the attractions (suspension bridge etc.)

 Update Nov.
 17, 2022: Unfortunately due to some repairs being done on the vintage Stanley Park engines, the Christmas trains will not be running this year.
 That said, there will still be lots of festive activities and holiday cheer to be enjoyed at the park.

 - The sparkling tunnel of lights in the plaza

 Food vendors will offer a great selection of comfort food like churros, pretzels, popcorn and hot chocolate.
 So bundle up and come to Stanley Park for a magical evening.

 Snap a selfie with a fire fighter, grab a candy cane, and get festive with the family in Santa’s Workshop in the North Pole or find a sheltered spot to enjoy the live entertainment.